-Establish a shared approach to ensuring that the wishes and feelings of children, young people and their families are at the heart of service planning and delivery, including the development of a local model that enables the engagement of as many families as possible in co-production and service planning.
-0 Head of Policy and Research Jan-19 Mar-19 Enhance the Local Offer website so that it provides a one-stop-shop for children, young people, parents, carers and professionals on local SEND provision that closely reflects the ambitions set out in this plan; ensure that universal and community providers, such as libraries and children's centres, are aware of this information and are able to help parents and carers to understand what is available in the local offer.
-0 Associate Director: Business Development Dec-18 Mar-19 Strategy and policy development Refresh the SEND strategy to set out the shared vision and ambitions of all stakeholders and ensure this is closely aligned to the SEND transformation plan, the improvements required from the local area SEND inspection and the findings of the Education Commission.
+Work with families to audit the engagement, participation and feedback mechanisms in place across the partnership to understand what is working well, what we are concerned about and identify gaps.
+0 Associate Director: Business Development Dec-18 Jul-19 Establish a shared understanding of co-production and levels of participation and develop a local model that enables the engagement of as many families as possible in co-production and service planning.
+0 Associate Director: Business Development Dec-18 Jul-19 Promote the Local Offer website so that more children, young people, parents, carers and professionals are aware of its value as a one-stop shop for local services.
+0 Associate Director: Business Development Dec-18 Jul-19 Strategy and policy development Refresh the SEND strategy to set out the shared vision and ambitions of all stakeholders and ensure this is closely aligned to the SEND transformation plan, the improvements required from the local area SEND inspection and the findings of the Education Commission.
 0 Head of Policy and Research Feb-19 May-19 Review and revise local policies and guidance relating to SEND provision as a result of an independent legal review of the existing framework, local inspection outcomes, parental feedback and the learning from tribunals.
-0 Head of Policy and Research Feb-19 Apr-19 Build on the existing transitions protocol between children's services and adult services to develop a preparing for adulthood strategy and plan that promotes independence from the earliest stage and informs the design and delivery of services by all organisations in the SEND partnership.
-0 Head of Policy and Research Jan-19 Mar-19
+0 Head of Policy and Research Feb-19 Jul-19 Build on the existing transitions protocol between children's services and adult services to develop a preparing for adulthood strategy and plan that promotes independence from the earliest stage and informs the design and delivery of services by all organisations in the SEND partnership.
+0 Head of Policy and Research Jan-19 Jul-19

 Intelligence and insight Expand the current range of key performance indicators to create a data observatory with information from all service providers to unlock new intelligence and insight and inform prioritisation and the development of new strategies.
 8,000 Head of Intelligence Jan-19 Jun-19 Establish processes to develop a shared local understanding of trends and predict future needs that is used to forecast and inform integrated service planning and delivery, including analysing gaps in the local SEND offer.
 This activity will be developed in partnership with the Education Commission.
-0 Head of Intelligence Jan-19 Jun-19 Sustainable funding 1 Work with schools and the Schools Forum to establish an agreement that maximises high needs funding through the redistribution of DSG funds between the different funding blocks.
-0 Finance Director Dec-18 Jan-19 Establish a shared understanding of local funding responsibilities for each partner organisation to ensure these are aligned with the expectations in the SEND Code of Practice (2014).
+0 Head of Intelligence Jan-19 Jun-19 Sustainable funding Establish a shared understanding of local funding responsibilities for each partner organisation to ensure these are aligned with the expectations in the SEND Code of Practice (2014).
 0 Associate Director: SEND Feb-19 Apr-19 Review funding agreements and protocols between partner organisations at an individual EHCP level in line with the agreed funding responsibilities; redraft protocols and funding matrices where needed.
 0 Associate Director: SEND Feb-19 Apr-19